alexkmbk/1CI/README.md

 ExecCommand - starts an external application by given command and current directory

 UpdateTestDB - updates DB in the test DB directory from a repository dump (should be executed after the DumpConfFromRepository action)

+Reposting - reposts all documents in test database.

 Role «RepositoryUser»
 ======================